Salvadoran passport

 Salvadoran passports (Pasaporte salvadoreño) are issued to citizens of El Salvador to travel outside the country.

-Passports are issued by the Ministry of Foreign Affairs or, if the citizen resides abroad, at the Salvadoran embassy.
+Passports are issued by the Ministry of Foreign Affairs or, if the citizen resides abroad, at the Salvadoran embassy or consulate.
 Besides serving as proof of identity and of citizenship, they facilitate the process of securing assistance from Salvadoran consular officials abroad, if needed.
 Citizens can not have multiple Salvadoran passports at the same time.

 Appearance

 Like all Central American passports the cover is navy with gold fonts stating the official name of the country in Spanish and in English.
 A map of Central America is displayed with the Salvadoran territory shaded.

 Identity information page

 The Salvadoran passport includes the following data: